maryletteroa/maryletteroa.github.io/_posts/2024-11-28-cumulative-table.md

 tags: [data-engineering, cummulative-table, data, data-modelling, postgres, sql]
 ---

 I've recently learned about [Cumulative tables](https://github.com/DataExpert-io/cumulative-table-design) which is a powerful table design to do historical tracking.
-The timeframe (however it is defined), are "accumulated" at certain time-partitions, which eliminates the need to do group by or even sorting.
+The timeframe (however it is defined), are "accumulated" at certain time-partitions, which eliminates the need to do group by or even sorting (as inserts are done sequentially).
 This is very useful for tracking states in a dimensional table.

+The downside of this design is that tables can get large fast (thus the need to maintain and remove old rows), and because inserts depend on last time frame's data, it can only be done sequentially (backfilling can be a pain).

+However, it is a powerful table design that enables fast data analysis.

-Here's a code snippet of how it's set up.
+Here's a code snippet of how I understood it can be set up.
 I also learned that PostgresSQL can natively create and handle complex types such as arrays and enums.

-Set up tables
+Set up example tables

 ```sql
  create type records as (